United Nations Economic and Social Commission for Western Asia

 The United Nations Economic and Social Commission for West Asia (ESCWA; الإسكوا) is one of five regional commissions under the jurisdiction of the United Nations Economic and Social Council.
 The role of the Commission is to promote economic and social development of Western Asia through regional and subregional cooperation and integration.

-The Commission is composed of 21 member states, all from the regions of North Africa and the Middle East.
+The Commission is composed of 21 member states, all from the region of North Africa and the Middle East.

 The Commission works closely with the divisions of the Headquarters in New York and United Nations specialized agencies, as well as with international and regional organizations.
 The League of Arab States, the Gulf Cooperation Council and the Organisation of Islamic Cooperation are among its regional partners.

 History

 The Commission was first established by the United Nations Economic and Social Council on 9 August 1973 as the United Nations Economic Commission for Western Asia (ECWA).
 The Commission was the successor to the United Nations Economic and Social Office in Beirut (UNESOB), which was absorbed into the framework of ECWA.
 Its main mandate was to "initiate and participate in measures for facilitating concerted action for the economic reconstruction and development of Western Asia."

 On 26 July 1985, in recognition of the social component of its work, the Commission was renamed to the United Nations Economic and Social Commission for Western Asia (ESCWA) by the Economic and Social Council.